irfanbroo/Recycler_view_android/README.md

 # Recycler View Android

 Welcome to the Recycler View Android project!
 This repository contains the implementation of RecyclerView in an Android application, providing a flexible and efficient way to display a large set of data.
+Recycler view can be a bit intimidating at first and trust me its a bit of a challenge due to its steeper learning curve

 ## Table of Contents